dwhite256/Mint-Classics-Company-Exploratory-Analysis/README.md

 ## CONCLUSION
 ### Recommendations
 1.)
-In order to achieve the goal of closing a storage facility the company should look into combining warehouses b and c.
+In order to achieve the goal of closing a storage facility the company should look into combining warehouses 'b' and 'c'.
 These two warehouses contain similar products (classic and vintage cars) and have more capacity to work with than the other warehouses.
 Classic and vintage cars have the highest quantities in stock and are also some of the lowest selling products, so reducing the quantity on hand would aid in making room to combine the two warehouses.
 The company can only decrease the inventory on hand of items that are in excess of the amount ordered to ensure customer satisfaction is not affected.
 This will achieve the goal of closing one of the storage facilities.

 2.)
-Another recommendation for the company to consider would be to close warehouse a and move the products to warehouses c and d.
+Another recommendation for the company to consider would be to close warehouse 'a' and move the products to warehouses 'c' and 'd'.
 Warehouse a holds motorcyles and planes, two very different products.
 The quantity of these two products held in the warehouse is almost evenly split so it should make the task of dividing the products into two different warehouses easier.
-The planes should be moved into warehouse d because this warehouse already holds the companies larger items (trucks, buses, ships and trains).
+The planes should be moved into warehouse 'd' because this warehouse already holds the companies larger items (trucks, buses, ships and trains).
 The quantity of these products would have to be reduced and moving large planes will likely be tasking.
-The motorcycles should be moved to warehouse c.
-Warehouse c is only at half capacity so it has much more room for inventory and can easily accomodate all of the motorcycles in warehouse a.
+The motorcycles should be moved to warehouse 'c'.
+Warehouse 'c' is only at half capacity so it has much more room for inventory and can easily accomodate all of the motorcycles in warehouse 'a'.

 ### Limitations/Areas for Further Research
   It is not clear with the data provided how much the company spends on maintaining current inventory.
 This information would help in showing the cost-effectiveness of reducing